 If a business offers health insurance, an employee could enroll in a different plan on the Marketplace and qualify for the tax credit ONLY if the cost for employee-only coverage under the employer-sponsored plan exceeds 9.5 percent of the employee’s income.

-People should ask their employer what the company’s plan is for providing coverage in 2014.
+People should ask their employer what the company’s plan is for providing coverage.
 Also, visit the Federal website www.Healthcare.gov to learn more about the Marketplace and the options that may be available.

-Healthcare costs certainly have gone up over the years, but most people really do have more control over their medical expenses than they think they do.
+Healthcare costs certainly have gone up over the years, but most people really do have more control over their medical expenses than they think.
 For example, those super-sized fries or double cheese pizza may sound like a bargain now, but if they lead to expensive heart surgery later, or diabetes, are they really worth it?

 Your doctor can take care of you when you’re sick, but YOU are the best one to take care of yourself every day, and hopefully avoid getting sick.
 You don’t have to be a body builder or marathon runner.
 Small, everyday changes can make a big difference.
 Even the little things we always hear about—cutting down on sodas, junk food, and the drive-thru; walking 30 minutes a day, even if it’s 15 minutes after lunch and another 15 after dinner; eating more fresh fruits and vegetables; get an annual checkup; and of course quit using any tobacco—really do add up over time to help you lose weight and improve your health.